Hemp is not a new plant discovered before the drug wars began. This plant has been linked to the beginning of civilization.

 Well, think about your next purchases, are you buying hemp-made paper?
 Do you wear hemp clothing, are you buying fuel that is made from petroleum?

 What is your water bottle made of?
-The house you’re constructing; is it going to consist of wood harvested from the forest or hemp-based products?
+The house you’re constructing; will it consist of wood harvested from the forest.
+Or will you choose a more sustainable route and use hemp-based products?

 We as consumers must make a choice and soon!
-We have a lot to do for our environment and our time is running out.
+We have a lot to do for our environment and our time is running out, but our options and opportunities to change are not.

 I would love to hear your comments and opinions on this topic.
 Please feel free to leave a comment below.